mr-curious-repo/Bike-Sharing-Analysis/README.md

 # Bike Sharing Exploratory & Predictive Data Analysis

-This notebook documents the analysis and model development for the Bike Sharing Dataset.
-It contains the following steps:
+This notebook presents the process of analyzing and developing a model for the Bike Sharing Dataset.
+The following steps are included in the analysis:

-- About the Bike Sharing Dataset
+- Overview of the Bike Sharing Dataset
-- Descriptive Analysis
+- Descriptive Analysis to understand the data
-- Missing Value Analysis
+- Missing Value Analysis to identify and handle missing values
-- Outlier Analysis
+- Outlier Analysis to detect and address outliers
-- Correlation Analysis
+- Correlation Analysis to investigate the relationship between variables
-- Overview metrics
+- Overview metrics to evaluate the model performance
-- Model Selection
-    -  Ridge Regession
-    - Support Vector Regression
-    - Essemble Regressor
-    - Random Forest Regressor
+- Model Selection including the Ridge Regession, Support Vector Regression, - Essemble Regressor, and Random Forest Regressor
-- Random Forest
-    - Random Forest Model
+- Random Forest Model implementation and feature importance analysis
-    - Feature importance
-- Conclusion
+- Conclusion based on the analysis results
-- Future Work

 ## About the Bike Sharing Dataset